 Since his inauguration, I have been tracking his actions on a daily basis, and, in the fashion of a soccer referee, assigning colored cards traditionally associated with transgressing rules and codes of conduct in the game.

 A “yellow” card indicates a warning.
 A “red” card signifies a dismissal.
-Two “yellow” cards for related, sequential offences, earns a “red”— indicated here by a red field with a small yellow triangle.
+Two “yellow” cards for related, sequential offences, earns a “red”— indicated in the videos by a red field with a small yellow triangle.